 “The deepest principal in human nature is the craving to be appreciated.”
 William James

 This quote really hit home to me, so much so that I am going to print it and hang it in my office as a daily reminder.
-Since recognition and appreciation are so important in maintaining happy and productive workforce, I wanted to share with you some easy and low-cost ways to show your employees that they are appreciated:
+Since recognition and employee appreciation are so important in maintaining happy and productive workforce, I wanted to share with you some easy and low-cost employee appreciation tips to show your team that they are truly valued and appreciated:

 - Express an interest in an employee’s career development goals.